KNXiON Logo Rebrand

 Outcome: ✅

 After showing the client 3 logos to choose from, they finally chose a concept they liked but requested a few touch-ups on it.
 By the end of it, they decided on the final logo that was sent to them with the “K” and “N” being represented as people connecting with one another.
-When it came to the website, we were unable to completely finish the website due to the miscommunication and delayed responses.
-We did the best we could and prioritized the components that needed to be done to easily pass it off to KNXION and let them edit the rest whenever they could.
+When it came to the website, we were unable to completely finish it due to miscommunications, and delayed responses.
+We did the best we could with the time we had and what we were given.
+We prioritized the components that needed to be done to easily pass it off to KNXION and let them edit the rest whenever they could!

 Finalized Logo